nrxus/faux/blog/src/blog/how-it-works.md

 # fn main() {}
 ```

+The code snippet above is a simplified version of the transformation
-This is a bit more complicated than making a mockable struct so let's
+`#[faux::method]` performs on the `impl` block.
+This is a bit more
+complicated than making a mockable struct and involves the following
-go step by step.
+components:

 1. Returning a real instance

    Because we are only worried about mocking instances of methods, we
-can proxy to the real implementation for any associated function
+can proxy to the real implementations of any associated function (a
-(functions that do not have a receiver, e.g., `&self` or `self:
+function that does not have a receiver, e.g., `&self` or `self:
-Rc<Self>`)
+Rc<Self>`).

-   However, because this `new` function returns an instance of the
+   However, because the `new` function above returns an instance of
-mockable struct, while the real implementation returns an instance of
+the mockable struct, while the real implementation returns an instance
-the real struct, `RealNetworkClient`, we need to to wrap the
+of the real struct, we need to to wrap the `RealNetworkClient`
-`RealNetworkClient` instance around our mockable `NetworkClient`.
+instance inside a `NetworkClient`.

 2. Methods

-   Methods are fairly simple, we match on ourselves, and then proxy to
+   Methods are fairly simple to handle.
+We match on the receiver, and
-the real implementation if we are a real instance or *somehow* get the
+then proxy to the real implementation if we are a real instance or
-mock data if not.
-More on this *somehow* later.
+*somehow* get the mock data if we are not.
+More on this *somehow*
+later.

 3. The real implementation

-   Like in the mockable struct case, we want to keep our real
+   Similar to the mockable struct case, we want to keep our real
-implementation *somewhere*, so it can be called when needed.
-The hitch
+implementation somewhere so it can be called when needed.
+The hitch is
-is that our real implementation refers to `NetworkClient` assuming it
+that our real implementation refers to `NetworkClient` as if it were
-is the real struct, e.g., when making a new instance, as a return
+the real struct, e.g., when making a new instance, returning an
-object or as the name in the `impl` statement.
+object, or as the name in the `impl` statement.
 While we could go
 through the entire impl block and try to rename every mention of
 `NetworkClient` with `RealNetworkClient`, a lazier approach that works
 just fine is to use a type alias.
-However, type aliases are not
+However, type aliases are not yet
-allowed inside impl blocks, *yet*.
-To get around this we put the alias
+allowed inside `impl` blocks.
+To get around this limitation, we put the
-and the real implementation in its own internal mod.
+alias and the real implementation in their own internal mod.

-We have now satisfied the first two bullets of what constitutes a
+We have now satisfied the first two requirements of what constitutes a
 mockable method.

+* Is indistinguishable from the original method
-* By keeping the same function and method signatures, no one from the
+  * By keeping the same function and method signatures, external
-  outside looking in can tell that the methods have been transformed.
+    callers cannot tell that the methods have been transformed.
+* Real methods can be called
   * The real implementation is saved so it can be called for real
   instances.

-However we have not satisfied the third bullet point.
+However, we have not satisfied the third requirement.
 There is no way
 for the user to provide arbitrary code to be run during tests.
-We have
-a comment saying to just get the fake data, *somehow*.
-Let's dig in to
-how.

-### Inject mock methods
+### Injecting mock methods

-Ideally we would like our mocks to be defined per mock instance of our
-struct.
-This would allow us to have two different mock instances of
+Ideally, we would like to have different mock instances of
 the same struct, each with their own mocked methods.
 This means that
 the mocked information belongs to the mocked instance.
 This changes
 our definition of our mockable `NetworkClient` from: